Lawson Nature Reserve © Sheila Fleming

 About

-The best-kept secret in southwest Oxford – the Lawson Nature Reserve encompasses 15 hectares of provincially significant Carolinian woodland and wetland.
+The best-kept secret in southwest Oxford – Lawson Nature Reserve encompasses 15 hectares of provincially significant Carolinian woodland and wetland.
+The property’s topography varies from moraine, to grassy meadow, to hardwood swamp.
+Visitors can observe a great diversity of flora and fauna.

 Plants and Animals

-An old gravel pit on the property from the 1960s has been reforested with white pine trees and a wetland was created in the south-west portion of the property to increase wildlife habitat.
+Ontario Nature reforested an old gravel pit on the property from the 1960s with white pine trees and created a wetland was created in the south-west portion of the property to increase wildlife habitat.
+With the support of our volunteer stewards, we are continuing to restore and maintain this pond because it serves as a vital habitat for amphibians and waterfowl.

 Visiting

 We do not charge a fee for entrance and there are no operating hours on any of our nature reserves.
-Properties are monitored by volunteer stewards.
+Volunteer stewards monitor the properties.
 We rely on visitors to be safe, minimize their impact on nature and be respectful of others.
-For more information about visiting the reserves, please read our Permitted Activities Policy.
+For more information about visiting the nature reserves, please read our Permitted Activities Policy.

 We welcome donations to support this nature reserve and our system of 26 nature reserves.